MicrosoftDocs/winrt-api/windows.foundation/timespan.md

 ## -struct-fields

 ### -field Duration
 A time period expressed in 100-nanosecond units.
+In C++/WinRT, this field does not exist, because **TimeSpan** is a specialization of [std::chrono::duration](https://docs.microsoft.com/cpp/standard-library/duration-class).
+If you need the raw integer value, use duration's [count()](https://docs.microsoft.com/cpp/standard-library/duration-class#count) method to obtain the raw value.

 ## -remarks